 September 12, 2017

-Next generation DNA synthesis DNA Script Raises $13M Seed A Round Led by Illumina Ventures
+Next generation DNA synthesis DNA Script Raises $13M Series A Round Led by Illumina Ventures

 The race towards cheaper, faster and better DNA synthesis continues.
 Today, next generation DNA synthesis company DNA Script announced a successful Series A round, raising 11 million euros (USD $13 million) from key industry partners, with Illumina Ventures at the lead.
 The round also includes additional investments from other European household names in biotech such as M Ventures, the corporate venture arm of Merck KGaA, Darmstadt, Germany, plus existing investors Sofinnova Partners, Kurma Partners, and Idinvest Partners.